julia-calabrese/portfolio/README.md

 ## Projects

-Below is a selection of coursework included in this portfolio.
+Selection of various projects completed in this portfolio.

 ### Costco Social Media Analysis
 A professional analysis evaluating Costco’s use of social media based on Kolin’s *“Staying Connected on Social Media”* guidelines.